smtLasalle/CSARCH2-S12-G8-Simulation/README.md

       The test generates 376 memory blocks to be cached to the set associative cache of 32 blocks.
 The simulation process will start with block `0`.
 Then, it will cycle from the sequence values `1` to `n-2` which is `30`.
 This will cause 31 cache misses.
 Then, another sequence values of `1` to `n-2` which is `30` will be accessed.
 This will cause 30 cache hits since the values are present.
-However, in set 3, there would be an empty block set which is located at the last block set.
+However, there would be an empty block which is located at the last block set, `set 3`.
 The next sequence values will now be from `n-1` to `2n-1`.
-      Upon reaching `31` and `32`, two from the cache block will be overwritten because of the LRU algorithm in this case, `1` and `2`.
-However, upon reaching `33` it will now be placed in the last empty block set in set 3.
-Then.
-      `0` will be overwritten by `34` since LRU is used and the rest will be overwritten also until all memory values are accessed.
+      Upon reaching `31` and `32`, a cache block from `set 1` and `set 2` respectively will be overwritten because of the LRU algorithm, in this case, the blocks containing `1` and `2`.
+However, upon reaching `33` it will now be placed in the last empty block set in `set 3`.
+Then `0` in `set 0` will be overwritten by `34` since LRU is used and the rest will be overwritten also until all memory values are accessed.
+The final snapshot would look identical to the final snapshot of the sequential test case.

     * Output statistics
       The memory access count is `376` due to the number of memory blocks accessed.
 Ht rate